openproblems-bio/common_resources/TASK_INSTRUCTIONS.md

 Be sure to update the `file_common_dataset.yaml` file with the correct information required for the methods/metrics.

 > [!IMPORTANT]
-> When using your own datasets please advise the Openproblems team on how to add these datasets to the s3 bucket.
+> When using your own datasets please advise the OpenProblems team on how to add these datasets to the s3 bucket.
 > As the dataset processor should make use of the `common` datasets folder in the `resources` or `resources_test` directory.

 To create the resources and test_resources for the task we will create a nextflow workflow that will process the datasets.
-This workflow will be created together with the Openproblems team.
+This workflow will be created together with the OpenProblems team.

 ## README